datanav/docs/technical/superoffice-zohocrm.rst

      - "string"

-SuperOffice Sale to Zohocrm Deal
+SuperOffice Sale to ZohoCRM Deal
 --------------------------------
-Every SuperOffice Sale will be synchronized with a Zohocrm Deal.
+Every SuperOffice Sale will be synchronized with a ZohoCRM Deal.

-Once a link between a SuperOffice Sale and a Zohocrm Deal is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a SuperOffice Sale and a ZohoCRM Deal is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a SuperOffice Sale and a Zohocrm Deal:
+The following properties are synchronized between a SuperOffice Sale and a ZohoCRM Deal:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Sale Property
-     - Zohocrm Deal Property
+     - ZohoCRM Deal Property
-     - Zohocrm Data Type
+     - ZohoCRM Data Type
    * - Amount
      - Amount
      - "string"